Play video icon.

 ETHAN MILLER

-Ethan Miller (Understudy Cates, Understudy Ensemble) is thrilled to be returning for his second show at Arena Stage!
-Previously Ethan played Joshua in The Watch On The Rhine.
-Other DC credits include, Prayer for the French Republic (Theater J), The Waverly Gallery (1st Stage), The Chosen (1st Stage), The Last Match (1st Stage), Dory Fantasmagory (Imagination Stage).
-New York credits include, This Much I Know (59E59th).
-Other regional credits include: A Midsummer Night's Dream (Theater at Monmouth), Paint Your Wagon (The Jacksonhole Playhouse).
-Notable film credits include, Citified (Blue Rocket Productions) and Devils (West Egg Media).
+Ethan Miller (u/s Cates, u/s Ensemble) is thrilled to be returning for his second show at Arena Stage!
+Previously, Ethan played Joshua in Watch on the Rhine.
+Other DC credits include Prayer for the French Republic (Theater J); The Waverly Gallery, The Chosen, The Last Match (1st Stage); and Dory Fantasmagory (Imagination Stage).
+New York credits include This Much I Know (59E59).
+Other regional credits include A Midsummer Night’s Dream (Theater at Monmouth) and Paint Your Wagon (Jackson Hole Playhouse).
+Notable film credits include Citified (Blue Rocket Productions) and Devils (West Egg Media).

 NOAH PLOMGREN